 - Does your website have an FAQ page that links to other pages with details about your services?

 - Does your about page help visitors feel good that you can assist them with their problem, or are you just bragging about your education, showing family pictures, and talking about how long you’ve been in business?

-- If someone searches for help to fix their problem that relates to your business do your website show up in the first 10 results on Google?
-Or do your competitors appear and you finally surface on page 6 of the SERP?
+- If someone searches for help to fix their plumbing problem that relates to your business will your website show up in the first 10 results on Google?
+Or do 10 of your competitor’s sites appear on page one and your website finally surfaces on page 6 of the SERP?

 Watch this video before launching your website…

 So, Gwen, talk about– Well, let me reframe that.
 I’m looking at relaunching our website.
 What do I need to think about in regards to search engine optimization so I make sure it’s not an afterthought?
 Which I’ve done in other cases. – Yes.
 That’s a great question.
 I talk to clients all the time that deal with this and, really, it’s a great idea to think about search engine optimization before you launch a new website for two reasons.
 One, you mitigate your lost traffic.
 So, if your website is already ranking really well for things and you’re getting a lot of traffic on certain terms, you wanna make sure that you maintain that when you launch your new site.